performance appraisal

 • Have ongoing conversations and regular “touch-base” employee meetings between appraisal meetings.

-Yearly Performance Appraisals
+Yearly-Only Performance Appraisals

 Dealing with performance issues once a year reduces the effectiveness of any feedback provided.
 Positive feedback comes too late to motivate further improvements.
-Any constructive feedback is disconnected and vague, leading to defensiveness instead of action.
-Employees are surprised, leaving them upset with the feedback and less willing to make needed changes.
+Any constructive feedback is disconnected and vague, which can lead to defensiveness instead of action.

+Employees are caught by surprise, leaving them upset with the feedback and less willing to make needed changes.
 Too often, this leads to conflict and low employee morale.
-Unfortunately, supervisors often blame the system rather than the disjointed feedback.
+Unfortunately, supervisors often blame the system for these issues rather than the disjointed feedback.

 Setting Unclear Expectations